syrofoam/dotfiles/README.md

-two different sway configs for laptop/desktop. parfd script that fuzzy finds on aur. sp spotify control via dbus.
+two different sway configs for laptop/desktop. parfd script that fuzzy finds on aur. sp spotify control via dbus. moved configurations into directory's.
+Terminals
 ```

 Arch, Gentoo, nixos config files.

-Now on bazzite and there I have arch + alpine etc.
+Now on bazzite and a duble catchyos setup.

 Most files should be self explanatory or short.

+Configuration files over 2-300 lines is kinda excessive.